(Updated 8/5/23) Description and review of the Nasty Women art exhibit at Verge Center for the Arts.

 Two friends and I made our way to the Verge Center for the Arts this past weekend to view the Nasty Women Sacramento exhibit.
 The exhibit took place on Saturday, June 17th and Sunday, June 18th.
-We met first for Sunday brunch, and then we headed to Verge Center for the Arts on S Street.
+We met first for Sunday brunch, and then we headed to the exhibit.

 The Nasty Women Sacramento exhibit was modeled after the original Nasty Women exhibit at the Knockdown Center in Queens, New York in January 2017.

 That exhibit featured donated works of art from female and female-identifying artists, and raised over $42,000 – with all proceeds from sales going to Planned Parenthood!